philrz/super/docs/formats/README.md

 A few rare applications carry unique data values as JSON object keys, though this is considered bad practice.

-Even so, this is all manageable in the Zed data model as types are localized in scope.
+Even so, this is all manageable in the super data model as types are localized in scope.
 The number of types that must be defined in a stream of values is linear in the input size.
-Since data is self-describing and there is no need for a global schema registry in Zed, this hypothetical problem is moot.
+Since data is self-describing and there is no need for a global schema registry in SuperDB, this hypothetical problem is moot.

 ### 2.3 Analytics Performance

-One might think that removing schemas from the Zed data model would conflict with an efficient columnar format for Zed, which is critical for high-performance analytics.
+One might think that removing schemas from the super data model would conflict with an efficient columnar format, which is critical for high-performance analytics.
 After all, database
 tables and formats like Parquet and ORC all require schemas to organize values